anikchand461/GAN-MNIST/README.md

-# GAN for MNIST Handwritten Digits
+# Fake Handwritten digits generation using GAN over MNIST dataset

 ## 📌 Project Overview
 This project implements a **Generative Adversarial Network (GAN)** from scratch in **Keras & TensorFlow** to generate realistic handwritten digits similar to the MNIST dataset.